 Set the compound rest at a 29.5° angle from a line perpendicular to the axis of the lathe.
 This allows you to advance the tool with the compound rest.
 At this angle the tool cuts only on the left side of the thread form.
 This helps prevent chatter that might result from cutting the entire V form of the thread at once.

-Chris' Tip: Use an accurate protractor when setting the compound rest.
+It is best to use an accurate protractor when setting the compound rest.
 The protractor on the lathe is not accurate enough.